Your cart

-The major difference between smoking and edibles centers on how THC enters the bloodstream.
-That’s because not all THC is created equal; the compound undergoes some impactful changes once it’s inside our bodies.
+The major difference between smoking and edibles is how each one feels.
+And how they feel depends on how THC (the major psychoactive cannabinoid) enters the bloodstream.
+That’s because not all THC is created equal; comparing edibles vs. smoking THC, the cannabinoid undergoes some impactful changes once it’s inside our bodies.
 Here’s how it all breaks down:

 Smoking